Obstruction theory and the complexity of counting group homomorphisms: Introduction

 For the definitions of right-angled Artin groups and the $C'(1/6)$ condition, see Subsection \ref{ss:restrictedInput}.
 Note that groups satisfying the $C'(1/6)$ condition have a word problem that is algorithmically solvable in linear time (via Dehn's algorithm).
 RAAGs also have an efficiently solvable word problem \cite{charney,Susan}.
 Thus, Corollary \ref{cor:restrictedInput} clarifies Theorem \ref{thm:1} by showing that the hardness of counting maps to a finite group $G$ is not secretly a repackaging of the algorithmic insolubility of the word problem for finitely presented groups.

 The dichotomy formulated in Theorem \ref{thm:1} is a warm-up to the kind of dichotomy result we hope will eventually be proved for invariants of 3-dimensional manifolds determined by topological quantum field theories \cite{me:dichotomy}.
 We briefly review these motivations in Section \ref{ss:motivations}, but for now, suffice it to say that we would like to know to what extent a result like Theorem \ref{thm:1} might continue to hold if we constrained the input finitely presented group to be of the form $\Gamma = \pi_1(M)$ where $M$ is an orientable, closed 3-manifold triangulation.
-Our second main result shows that any dichotomy for such restricted $\Gamma$ is necessarily more subtle than for general $\Gamma$.
+Our second main result shows that any similar such dichotomy for such restricted $\Gamma$ will necessarily require that we allow 3-manifolds with ``large'' second cohomology groups.

-\begin{mainthm} Fix a finite nilpotent group $G$ of class 2.
-If $M$ is a triangulated, orientable, closed 3-manifold, then the counting problem $M \mapsto \#\Hom(\pi_1(M),G)$ is in $\fP$ (\emph{i.e.}~ it is solvable in polynomial time). \end{mainthm}
+\begin{mainthm} Fix a finite nilpotent group $G$ of class 2 and some positive constant $C$.
+Let $Z(G)$ be the center of $G$.
+If $M$ is a triangulated, orientable, closed 3-manifold with $|H^2(M,Z(G))|<C$, then the counting problem $M \mapsto \#\Hom(\pi_1(M),G)$ is in $\fP$ (\emph{i.e.}~ it is solvable in polynomial time). \end{mainthm}

+\begin{rmk} We are aware that, while the previous version of this theorem contained a mistake, the current version can be proven in an easier way.
+We will address this in a future version of this paper. \end{rmk}

 Here the size of a triangulated 3-manifold $M$ is the total number of all of its simplices.
 It is well-known that given $M$ one can prepare a presentation of $\pi_1(M)$ in polynomial time.
-We contrast Theorem \ref{thm:2} both with Theorem \ref{thm:1} and with a prior result proved by the first author and Greg Kuperberg: counting homomorphisms from triangulated 3-manifolds' fundamental groups to a finite non-abelian simple group is $\shP$-hard under almost parsimonious reduction \cite{me:zombies}.
+We contrast Theorem \ref{thm:2} with a prior result proved by the first author and Greg Kuperberg: counting homomorphisms from triangulated 3-manifolds' fundamental groups to a finite non-abelian simple group is $\shP$-hard under almost parsimonious reduction, even if we restrict to 3-manifolds with trivial second and first (co)homology (that is, even if we restrict to \emph{integer homology 3-spheres}) \cite{me:zombies}.

 In Subsection \ref{ss:table}, we discuss how a version of Theorem \ref{thm:2} also holds for finite groups $\Gamma$ encoded via multiplication tables.